sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 ![Footer](assets/sigma_footer.png)
 <!-- END -->

-## Using the iframe in Node Example
+## Embed into Parent Application
 Duration: 10

-Browsing directly to the dashboard is useful, but what if we want to embed the Public Sigma embed into our own publicly available application framework?2
+Browsing directly to the dashboard is useful, but what if we want to use the public Sigma embed into our own publicly available application framework?

 We will now reuse the Node-based framework we setup in the [Embedded Prerequisites QuickStart,](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0), but with a few more configuration details in them to support the Public embed.